SleeplessDev-null/post-install-config/README.md

 - User Set up

-<h3>This will be a continuation of setting up osTicket.This will go over the basics of getting users,employees, roles,sla and overall configuration of osTicket set up in a simple and easy to follow manner.</h3>
+<h3>This will be a continuation of setting up osTicket.Here will go over the basics of getting users,employees, roles,sla and overall configuration of osTicket set up in a simple and easy to follow manner.</h3>

 <h2>Configuration Steps</h2>